Karen Blixen: Illness and death

 In 1946 and 1955 the neurosurgeon Eduard Busch performed a lumbar sympathectomy on Blixen's spinal cord, but her pain returned.
 In 1956 when she was diagnosed with the stomach ulcer, Professor Torben Knudtzon performed surgery at Copenhagen University Hospital, but by that time, she was in her seventies, and already in poor health.
 Over the next several years, she continued to suffer from dehydration and a lack of nutrition, which rendered her weak and led to four additional hospitalizations at the Central Hospital in Hillerød.
 Late in her treatment, she finally confessed her use of laxatives to her doctors.
 The source of her abdominal problems remains unknown.
 A 1995 report published by the Danish physician, Kaare Weismann, concluded that the cause of her chronic pain and ailment was likely heavy metal poisoning.
 A 2002 report by Søgaard in the Danish Medical History Journal (Dansk Medicinhistorisk Årbog) attributed her misdiagnosis to a failure to communicate on both the part of Blixen and her doctors.
 As she didn't tell them about her laxative misuse, and the physicians believed they were fighting syphilis, each missed the opportunity for effective treatment.
 Both Erik Münster and Weismann also recognized the lapse in communication, as had Blixen been treated with penicillin, which was available by the 1950s, syphilis would have been able to be ruled out.

-It is also known that Blixen suffered from panic attacks because she described them in her book Out of Africa.
+It is also known that Blixen suffered from panic attacks, because she described them in her book Out of Africa.
 In her analysis of Blixen's medical history, Donelson points out that Blixen wondered if her pain was psychosomatic and states that during Blixen's lifetime her illnesses were rumored to be fabricated.
 Her publisher indicated that Blixen's syphilis was a myth in private, but publicly, Blixen blamed syphilis for her chronic health issues.
 Donelson concluded: "Whatever her belief about her illness, the disease suited the artist's design for creating her own personal legend."

-Unable to eat, Blixen died in 1962 at Rungstedlund, her family's estate, at the age of 77, apparently of malnutrition.
+Unable to eat, Blixen died on 7 September 1962 at Rungstedlund, her family's estate, at the age of 77, apparently of malnutrition.
 Others attribute her weight loss and eventual death to anorexia nervosa.